A returning resident is a resident who left the UK and wants to come back to live in the United Kingdom again.

 You will not qualify for entry if you:

-If you as an ordinary UK resident have spent considerable amount of time abroad on business, studies or visitation you may be permitted to re-enter the country as a returning resident.
+If you as an ordinary UK resident have spent a considerable amount of time abroad on business, studies, or visitation you may be permitted to re-enter the country as a returning resident.
 You are however expected to prove that you were usually resided in the United Kingdom or have the intension to return to residence in the UK while you have spent no more than 2 years abroad.

 In a situation where there are slight errors or exclusions in the application and there is enough proof to evince that the application will be approved, you are expected to enquire and seek clarification or request the documentation or information missing.